twitter-archive/torch-autograd/README.md

   => write examples
 * when calling `dparams = df(...)`, return the result of `f` as a second
   value: `dparams,loss = df(...)`, this way it doesn't have to be run twice.
+* for code clarity, `import 'torch'` can be used to provide all math symbols globally; this fails if `torch` is imported before `autograd`.
+Why?

 Examples
 --------